eduMFA/eduMFA/doc/policies/enrollment.rst

 type: string

 This is a 12 character long access code in hex format to be used to initialize Yubikeys.
-This access code is not actively used by the privacyIDEA server.
+This access code is not actively used by the eduMFA server.
 It is meant to be read by an admin client or enrollment client, so the component initializing the Yubikey can use this access code, without the operator knowing the code.